chenzhihan2020/bert/README.md

 python version: 3.7
 enter into convert_triviaqa_to_squad_format file
 Run the following command:
-python -m utils.my_convert_to_squad_format --triviaqa_file qa/wikipedia-train.json --squad_file converted_wikipedia-train.json --wikipedia_dir ../evidence/wikipedia/
+python -m my_convert_to_squad_format \
+--triviaqa_file <path to file you want to convert: i.g. qa/wikipedia-train.json> \
+--squad_file <path to file you want to save the converted file: i.g. converted_wikipedia-train.json> \
+--wikipedia_dir <path to dataset: i.g. ../evidence/wikipedia/>

+Replace the information during <need to be replaced>, and remove the <>

 3. Run the bert model:
 python version: 2.7